virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 The future of film production

-Certainly, 3D artists, VFX specialists and complementary software will be necessary when creating the content for films or shows which are set in unreal places.
-For situations such as those, the virtual environments will need to be carefully crafted to meet the demands of the directors, producers and writers.
+Certainly, 3D artists, VFX specialists, and complementary software will be necessary when creating the content for fantasy films or shows.
+For those situations, the virtual environments will need to be carefully crafted for directors’, producers’, and writers’ needs.